End-of-the-Year Celebration Program

 Before I went to kindergarten, I didn't know how to _____, but now I do!

-Write this on a paper for each child.
+Step 4: Write the "Before I went to kindergarten..." sentence on a paper for each child.
 It will be needed for recitation practice.

 Step 1: Practice accomplishment recitation.
 Have each child practice saying their lines and demonstrating their competencies.
 I have my students sit in chairs in a rainbow formation facing the audience.
 One child at a time comes to the center mark to recite his or her competency.